What’s the best weed killer for any garden weeds?

 The one-touch trigger prevents hand fatigue, while the extendable lance avoids bending.
 Also, the Pump ‘N’ Go pressure sprayer is easily refillable.

 Salt is a fantastic natural herbicide and pesticide, which we’ve been using for hundreds of years.
 Cheap, it’s very effective to kill off those nasty garden weeds!

 Mix together three parts salt with one-part water.
 Leave this mix to stand for 10 minutes to make sure the salt has dissolved.

 Add to a spray bottle and squirt the weeds with the solution.
-Don’t use it on lawns or flowers as it can prevent future growth.
+Don’t use it on your lawn or flowers as it can prevent future growth.

 Salt is a simple and cost-effective way to keep the weeds at bay.